gabbloquet/gabbloquet.github.io/README.md

-# gabbloquet website - Code base
+# My personal website

-Welcome in my personnal website codebase.
+Welcome in my personal website codebase.
 The website is available [here : gabbloquet.github.io](https://gabbloquet.github.io/).

-I made the choice to use Svelte to develop it because it's a really simple static website.
+I made the choice to use [Svelte](https://svelte.dev) to develop it because it's a really simple static website.

-Don't hesitate to fork it if you want ;)
+_Don't hesitate to fork it if you want ;)_

 # svelte app config